 Press-on nails, like other fake nails, have a reputation for ruining natural nails.
 However, the damage doesn’t come from simply using the press-on nails.
 It happens due to improper application and removal.

-By following the steps above, you will lessen your risk of damaging your natural nails from using press-on nails.
+By following the steps above, you will lessen the risk of damaging your natural nails from using press-on nails.

 If you’re really careful with application and removal, you can even reuse press-on nails.